Why You Should Visit Hua Hin at least Once in Your Life

 Top 5 Best Food and Drink Spots

 1. Sea Harmony Eco Cafe

-This local cafe is a favorite among tourists and local alike.
+This local cafe is a favourite among tourists and local alike.
 The Sea Harmony serves fresh and tasty food and it has plenty of vegetarian and vegan options.
 If you are lucky, you may even get to play with the owner’s two cute bulldogs.

 2. Hua Hin Koti